 Resource libraries are excellent opt-in ideas.
-You can compile a large number of relevant and useful information and offer it to your subscribers in one easy to get to location.
-One idea would be to create a password protected page on your blog, and send out the password to those who sign up.
+You can compile a large number of relevant and useful information and offer it to your subscribers in one easy to get to the location.
+One idea would be to create a password-protected page on your blog and send out the password to those who sign up.
 These libraries can really vary depending on your niche.
-For food bloggers you can offer a library of exclusive recipes and cooking tips.
-Parenting bloggers can offer a number of things from printables to kid friendly activities.
+For food bloggers, you can offer a library of exclusive recipes and cooking tips.
+Parenting bloggers can offer a number of things from printables to kid-friendly activities.

 As you can see, the email subscribers are really where a large amount of focus should be.
 These are the people who want what you have.
 They are the ones who will be most likely to purchase your products in the future as well.
 Targeting specific areas will really help you grow as a blogger and a business.

 Now that you know my top 8 opt-in ideas to build a targeted email list, I want to hear what you think!
 What are some ways that you plan to really engage your audience and get them to sign up for more?

 Email Marketing and Content Upgrades (Opt Ins) On Your Mom Blog

 Friday 15th of February 2019

 […] Opt In Ideas to Grow Your Email List […]

 Ultimate List of Tools & Resources for Your Virtual Assistant Business - The VA Starter Site

 […] Opt-In Ideas To Grow Your Email List […]

 I just started one and I'm putting ideas together for a resource library/weekly writing challenge thing.
 I also try to write something every week that's email list only.